shashankatthaluri/foraging-agents/README.md

 ## 🙏 Acknowledgements

-A heartfelt thank you to our guiding light, the advisor Prof. Sanjay Chandrasekhar, HBCSE, TIFR, MUMBAI, INDIA.
+A heartfelt thank you to our guiding light, the advisor Prof. Sanjay Chandrasekharan, HBCSE, TIFR, MUMBAI, INDIA.
 Whose wisdom illuminated the path of this exploration! 🌟🙌